Visit and Discover Differently

 It is true that today Thailand has become a mass destination, the year of my first trip to Thailand welcomed about 1, 800,000 tourists/year, today nearly 40 million.
 I remain convinced by my experiences that this country remains to be visited and discovered differently and that it is possible to meet the population and to know more about this country in a few weeks.
 As you plan your vacation, think not only about what you’d like to visit and do now but also what you’ll enjoy later.
 Be bold in your choices and replace rushed sightseeing with travel experiences.

 In 2018, tourists from the United Kingdom were about 900.00 and from the United States, more than one million visited Thailand.
 The Chinese with 11,000,000 is the main tourist market for Thailand.
 Except for Russia, Asian countries occupy the top ten ranks.

-In Bangkok the BTS and the MRT allows you to access to “remote” areas, and to stroll in these districts off the tourist trails, Thonburi temples, Bang Kae area, Phra Kanong, Khlong Toei and of course Rattanakosin.
+In Bangkok, the BTS and the MRT allow you to access “remote” areas, and to stroll in these districts off the tourist trails, Thonburi temples, Bang Kae area, Phra Kanong, Khlong Toei and of course Rattanakosin.
 Don’t miss a visit to a floating market.

 The Real Thailand

 Stop in small towns/villages away from tourist destinations, and spend time with the locals.
 You will be welcomed, learn a few common words/phrases, the smile and the good mood of the Thai people will do the rest.

 Stay in a small town in provinces “ignored” by tourists, rent a bike to discover the surroundings, you will encounter people.
 Take your time, go where the locals go to drink a coffee and eat in small local restaurants to taste the local specialties.

 Visit the small local markets which are often the heart of life in villages and small towns.

 Visit the small traditional craftsmen and local artists, the northeast is where you will be able to find most of them, but all provinces have their own particularities.